snoyberg/snoyman.com/content/blog/why-my-video-calls-sucked.md

 The rest of this blog post will try to explain what the problem is.
 We're going to get into the technicals, but I'm hoping the content will make sense to anyone with basic experience on the internet, not just networking engineers.

 Finally, it's worth calling out two coworkers for their involvement in this story.
 First is Niklas Hambüchen, who years ago warned me of the perils of ISP-provided routers.
 I should have listened to him then.
-The second is Neil, who not only helped me debug this along the way, but also accidentally gave me the clue I needed to isolate the problem.
+The second is Neil Mayhew, who not only helped me debug this along the way, but also accidentally gave me the clue I needed to isolate the problem.

 ## Analyzing the problem